electric-sql/electric/docs/guides/quickstart.md

 )
 ```

-Replace `App.tsx` with the following.
+Replace `src/App.tsx` with the following.
 Note that we're requesting the same shape as before:

 ```tsx
 import { useShape } from '@electric-sql/react'